andrianovp/node-google-oauth2/README.md

 - navigate to the grant permission page and automatically click the blue button

 This would not only improve this module's unit tests, it would also be a solution for server-side authorization of the service's own google account.
 And this process could be integrated with automatic provisioning.
-(Infrastructure us Code)
+(Infrastructure is Code)

 What can I say?
 It nearly works!
-ALl you need to do to see it fail is uncomment the first test in test/test.coffee.
+[This phantomjs script](https://github.com/regular/node-google-oauth2/blob/master/lib/google-login-phantomjs-script.coffee) tries to performs the steps above.
+All you need to do to see it fail is uncomment the first test in [test/test.coffee](https://github.com/regular/node-google-oauth2/blob/master/test/test.coffee#L12-L19) and run

+   npm test

 Everything works except for one thing: clicking the blue button.
 And I have no idea why it doesn't.
 When the test times out it automatically makes a screenshot of the browser session for you to check out.
 Pull Requests are very welcome!

 -- Jan